John-Otago/Discussions-on-Higher-Education/README.md

 # Discussions (and Debates) on Higher Education

-Version: 1.7.29
+Version: 1.7.30
-Last update: 24 July 2021
+Last update: 26 July 2021

 Compiled by J.W.

-This is a collection of relevant discussions on tertiary education, mostly from the two publications I read regularly: *Times Higher Education* (UK-based with global coverage) and *The Chronicle of Higher Education* (US-based with mainly local coverage).
+This is a curated collection of relevant discussions on tertiary education, mostly from the two publications I read regularly: *Times Higher Education* (UK-based with global coverage) and *The Chronicle of Higher Education* (US-based with mainly local coverage).
 There are a few other sources, too.

 It started as a personal collection that I put in a digital notebook, together with many other magazine and newspaper articles, but gradually I realised the benefits of sharing my collection with colleagues and students as well as the wider community.
 Simply collecting and hoarding these resources create little value; sharing them does.